 Vollmacht literally translates to “power of attorney” from German to English.
 We’re thinking he meant something like “power of authority” but nope, that’s what it is.
 Which is sort of fitting, as the building is in someone else’s name and that person probably holds more authority over Cody than he’s comfortable admitting.

 Through a publicly-available property records search, we see that Vollmacht Industries, LLC, once located at 613 Memphis Avenue Madison, WI is still owned by someone close to Cody.
-Interestingly, Stephanie doesn’t have any white power garbage on her social medias so it is unclear if she knew that Cody, the person with whom she was living and raising two young girls, is a hardcore Hitler-loving nationalist.
+Interestingly, that person doesn’t have any white power garbage on her social medias so it is unclear if she knew that the person with whom she was raising two young girls, is a hardcore Hitler-loving nationalist.

 Which is pretty interesting because his business partner posted pics of her very fashy license plate registered in Indiana, which we archived.
 Special thanks to a tipster!